-We are not traveling much at the moment, and there has been a push towards localism and protectionism in the last few years, but thanks to the internet, cheap traveling, the rise of immigration, and an increasingly integrated global economy, we are more exposed to other countries and cultures than ever before in history.
+We are not travelling much at the moment, and there has been a push towards localism and protectionism in the last few years, but thanks to the internet, cheap travelling, the rise of immigration, and an increasingly integrated global economy, we are more exposed to other countries and cultures than ever before in history.

 Some cultures (like mine, I’m Spanish) have a more fluid concept of time than others (Germans, for example).
 Some are more individualistic, others more collectivistic; some are more formal, others informal; some prefer to communicate directly, others indirectly, and so forth.

-In this increasingly smaller world, we work and interact more often with people with different views than ours, so cultural agility and sensitivity will become a critical leadership competency.
+In this increasingly smaller world, we work and interact more often with people with different views than ours, so cultural agility will become a critical leadership competency.

 Leading and Coaching across Cultures

-Philippe is the author of several books on the topic, has been a coach and consultant on cross-cultural issues since the 90s.
+Philippe is the author of several books on the topic and has been a coach and consultant on cross-cultural issues since the 90s.
 He has created several interesting concepts, such as the Cultural Orientations Framework (COF) and Global Coaching (coaching with a holistic view focusing on the physical, spiritual, managerial, psychological, cultural, and spiritual aspects).
 Apart from his evident expertise, he is a very approachable, nice, and down-to-earth man.

 These dimensions relate to our communication styles (formal/informal, direct/indirect), thinking modes (deductive/inductive, analytical/systemic), concept of time (scarce/plentiful), organizational arrangements (hierarchy/equality, competitive/collaborative), and so on.

 Learning by heart the etiquette and customs of every country you will be visiting can be helpful, but it can only take you so far.
 Understanding the underlying preferences of the people from the culture you are seeing and how this differs from your preferences, on the other hand, is more helpful and can be easily applied across different cultures.

-As an example, I am quite direct and low context in my communication style.
-This means I like to tell it as it is, without adorning much what I am supposed to say, and I expect others to understand what I am saying and act upon it.
-There are other cultures, like in Asia, where I happen to live now, where direct communication can be seen as too harsh or aggressive and can cause others to lose face.
-I can offend others without even realizing it.
+This means I like to tell it as it is without adorning much what I am supposed to say, and I expect others to understand what I am saying and act upon it.
+There are other cultures, for example, in Asia, where I happen to live now, where direct communication can be seen as too harsh or aggressive and can cause others to lose face.

-I suspect my colleagues in Singapore, India, or China have often sent me subliminal messages that I didn’t get at all due to my low sensitivity to high context communication.
-I am not used to it; so many things escape my attention.
+I suspect my colleagues in Singapore, India, or China have often sent me subliminal messages that I didn’t get at all due to my low sensitivity to high-context communication.

 Italians and Spaniards are different after all

 We were reorganising our structure, and for the first time, Italians and Spaniards were going to work together as part of the same regional organisation.
 An Italian leader came to me, visibly upset and complaining about a Spanish colleague.
-I asked him what happened, and he replied something like this:

 “This guy from Spain has sent a rude email to his new team in Italy.
-He asked the manager in Italy to send him an org chart of his organization, can you believe it?
+He asked the manager in Italy to send him an org chart of his organisation, can you believe it?
 This is outrageous!”

 He was clearly agitated and upset, but I didn’t understand why.
-I replied like this:

 “But isn’t he the new manager?
-He is just asking for an org chart to get an idea of the organization, who reports to whom, who is in the team, etc. I think it is a normal request.
+He is just asking for an org chart to get an idea of the organisation, who reports to whom, who is in the team, etc. I think it is a normal request.
 Why are you so upset?”